Mortimer333/tetraquark/README.md

 # Tetraquark
-Tetraquark is PHP library that helps analyse code (file has to be in UTF-8).
+Tetraquark allows you to analyze code with your custom schema in Trie fashion.

 # Overview
 The main purpose of this library is to provide basic functionality to help with code analysis.
 By code analysing I mean turning lines of code into objects that other scripts/libraries can understand.